Unix commands I need often

 howdoi tar

-Seems to search the internet for you, and not be command-line specific, which is broader in scope than some of the other entrants here, but also noisier.
+It searches the internet for you and is not command-line specific, which is broader in scope than some of the other entrants here, but also noisier.

 15.6 commandlinefu